mvenkatapraveen/Documentation/sqoop/basics.md

 		HDFS: Number of large read operations=0
 		HDFS: Number of write operations=6
 	Job Counters
+		Killed map tasks=1
-		Launched map tasks=3
+		Launched map tasks=4
-		Other local map tasks=3
+		Other local map tasks=4
-		Total time spent by all maps in occupied slots (ms)=130421 Total time spent by all reduces in occupied slots (ms)=0 Total time spent by all map tasks (ms)=130421
+		Total time spent by all maps in occupied slots (ms)=126552 Total time spent by all reduces in occupied slots (ms)=0 Total time spent by all map tasks (ms)=126552
-		Total vcore-milliseconds taken by all map tasks=130421 Total megabyte-milliseconds taken by all map tasks=133551104 Map-Reduce Framework
+		Total vcore-milliseconds taken by all map tasks=126552 Total megabyte-milliseconds taken by all map tasks=129589248 Map-Reduce Framework
 		Map input records=3
 		Map output records=3